-Robert Browne Hall (30 June 1858, Bowdoinham, Maine – 8 June 1907, Portland, Maine), usually known as R. B. Hall, was a leading composer of marches and other music for brass bands.
+Robert Browne Hall (30 June 1858, Bowdoinham, Me. – 8 June 1907, Portland, Me.), usually known as R. B. Hall, was a leading composer of marches and other music for brass bands.

 Hall’s early musical education was a result of growing up in a musical family.
 His father, Nathaniel W. Hall, in addition to his occupation as a blacksmith, was an E-flat cornet player and leader of the Nobleboro Silver Cornet Band.
 He died when R.B.
 Hall was 16 years old.
 Hall’s mother, Virginia Lodoeska Browne, was an accomplished performer on the piano, guitar, violin and harp.
 A piano teacher and leader of the Browne Family Orchestra, Virginia gave Hall a thorough foundation in musical fundamentals.

 Hall began the serious study of the cornet at age 16 and studied with Herbert Mansir of Richmond and Newall Perkins of Lewiston.
 At about this time, he switched from the E-flat to the B-flat cornet.
 He shortly became leader of the Richmond Cornet Band, was soon performing professionally at Old Orchard Beach, Maine, and later performed with Baldwin’s First Corps of Cadets Band in Boston.